Microfluidic synthesis approach to generate magnetic core-shell nanoparticles for nanomedicine

 Work packages of the master thesis:

-- Coat these particles with different proteins like human serum albumin (HSA) or fibronectin.
+- Labeling with different proteins like human serum albumin (HSA) or fibronectin for the subsequent labeling of different cell-types (cancer/blood platelets).

 Profile of qualification and further requirements

-Student of chemistry, biology, biochemistry or biotechnology with a strong tendency to work with biology and technical platforms.
-Deadline for the application is 20.10.2019.
-It is possible to be financially supported by iba.
+Student of chemistry, biology, biochemistry or biotechnology with a strong tendency to work with technical platforms and nanoparticles.
+Deadline for the application is 31.03.2021.
+It is possible to be financed by iba.